sophiaellis1313/tidelatest/_posts/2023-05-20-a-fresh-wave-spinta-studio.md

 “While sailing, I observe all the design aspects and the relationship between features and performance.
 I gradually developed an intuition for how shifting design parameters affects performance.”

 A handful of early design explorations commissioned by experienced owners brought him into contact with Baltic Yachts and Southern Wind Shipyard.
-The positive feedback from builders and suppliers came as an endorsement to Papa's vision on yacht design.
+The positive feedback from builders and suppliers came as an endorsement to Papa’s vision on yacht design.

 “I was always sure we could offer a valid alternative to the long established design houses,” he says.
 The typical profile of a Superyacht owner is moving to people who may have never even owned a boat before.
 They’re younger, fresh-minded, and have often made their money in the last ten years.”